gervais-amoah/lumen-collection/README.md

 ### 2. Intelligent Conversation

-The AI assistant (Gemini here) understands your intent and asks smart follow-up questions to refine your preferences if needed.
+The AI assistant (powered by Google Gemini) understands your intent and asks smart follow-up questions to refine your preferences if needed.

 ### 3. Semantic Search